 S3.5.4 T&SC means the Training and Skills Commission under the Act.

-S3.5.5 Award means the Local Government Cafes, Restaurants and Snack Bars Award.
+S3.5.5 Award means the Local Government Tourism, Hospitality and Retail Award.
 S3.5.6 Commission means the Industrial Relations Commission of South Australia.

 S3.5.7 Trainee is an individual who is a signatory to a Training Agreement registered with the T&SC and is involved in paid work and structured training, which may be on or off the job.
 Trainee does not include an individual who already has the competencies to which the Traineeship is directed.